Subdivision-Based Mesh Convolution Networks: Introduction

-Underpinning the success of 2D CNNs in the image domain is the inherently regular and hierarchical structure of images, which is beneficial to the formation of an image pyramid.
-This allows convolutional neural networks to explore features of different sizes by downsampling and upsampling.
-However, an arbitrary mesh is irregular and lacks the gridded arrangement of pixels in images, making it difficult to define a standard 2D convolution with variable kernel size, stride, and dilation.
-This in turn prevents the 3D geometry learning methods from taking advantage of the mature designs of network architecture used in the image domain.
+Underpinning the success of 2D CNNs in the image domain is the inherently regular grid structure allowing hierarchical image pyramids, which enable CNNs to explore features of varying sizes by downsampling and upsampling.
+However, an arbitrary mesh is irregular and lacks the gridded arrangement of pixels in images, making it difficult to define a standard convolution with variable kernel size, stride, and dilation.
+This prevents 3D geometric learning methods from taking advantage of mature network architectures used in the image domain.
 Furthermore, the unstructured connectivity between vertices and faces precludes finding a simple fine-to-coarse structure for meshes.
-One may consider levels of detail (LOD) via mesh simplification, but the mapping of geometry primitives between each level is not uniquely defined, and we cannot derive an intuitive pooling operator in an LOD hierarchy.
-To apply the power of CNNs to meshes, efforts have been made to define special convolution operations on the surfaces of shapes, analogously to 2D images.
-Such methods usually try to encode or resample the neighborhood of a vertex into a regular local domain~\cite{DBLP:conf/iccvw/MasciBBV15,DBLP:conf/nips/BoscainiMRB16,DBLP:conf/cvpr/MontiBMRSB17,DBLP:journals/tog/MaronGATDYKL17,DBLP:conf/cvpr/TatarchenkoPKZ18,DBLP:journals/tog/PoulenardO18}, where the convolutional operation can be derived.
-Recently, special downsampling schemes have been proposed to dynamically merge regions (using edge collapse)~\cite{DBLP:journals/tog/HanockaHFGFC19,DBLP:conf/nips/MilanoLR0C20}, but they do not provide uniform downsampling of a kind that can be used as a basic operation as in 2D CNNs.
-Although the attention mechanism~\cite{DBLP:conf/iclr/VelickovicCCRLB18} can be applied to capture global context by treating a mesh as a graph, it usually comes at the cost of heavy computation.
+One may consider levels of detail (LOD) via mesh simplification, but the mapping of geometry primitives between each level is not well-defined, and one cannot derive an intuitive pooling operator from a LOD hierarchy.

+To apply the power of CNNs to meshes, efforts have been made to define special convolution operations on surfaces.
+Such methods typically attempt to encode or re-sample the neighborhood of a vertex into a regular local domain~\cite{DBLP:conf/iccvw/MasciBBV15,DBLP:conf/nips/BoscainiMRB16,DBLP:conf/cvpr/MontiBMRSB17,DBLP:journals/tog/MaronGATDYKL17,DBLP:conf/cvpr/TatarchenkoPKZ18,DBLP:journals/tog/PoulenardO18,DBLP:conf/cvpr/HuangZYFNG19}, where the convolutional operation can be derived.
+Recently, mesh downsampling schemes have been proposed to dynamically merge regions using edge collapse~\cite{DBLP:journals/tog/HanockaHFGFC19,DBLP:conf/nips/MilanoLR0C20}, but they do not guarantee a uniformly enlarged receptive field everywhere as in 2D pooling.
+Although the attention mechanism~\cite{DBLP:conf/iclr/VelickovicCCRLB18} can be applied to capture global context by treating a mesh as a graph, doing so comes at a heavy computational cost.